bahrus/templ-mount/README.md

 Sure, if you are a high-flying financier, and you need your web browser to be open at all times to your stock portfolio, which needs to update with every stock fluctuation, of course lazy loading isn't the best user experience.
 Time is Money!

 But what about Tiny Tim, your assistant's little brother, suffering from renal tubular acidosis, an easily curable disease?
 He toils away, shining people's shoes (shoes -- if only he could afford such a luxury).
 One of his customers forgot to bring cash, and paid Tiny Tim instead with a disposable feature phone the customer was about to throw away.
 This is Tiny Tim's opportunity to look up a community hospital that will treat him for free, but the phone only has 3 minutes of battery life left, and is down to the last 580KB of data, struggling with 1x speed at best.

-Is it that important that the waiting list form to purchase Maurizio Cattelan’s masterpiece "Comedian, Fourth Edition" which is sponsoring the search, be preemptively downloaded as part of the original payload, ready to be perused immediately at a single click, in order for Tiny Tim to get the results of his search?
+Tim searches for "community hospitals near me", and watches his remaining data disappear while downloading, as part of the original payload, an ad that sponsoring the search.

+The ad allows Tiny Tim to join a waiting list to purchase Maurizio Cattelan’s next installment of his masterpiece series "Comedian, Nth Edition."
+But hey, at least it wasn't an iFrame.

+This is the optimal user experience, according to the experts.

-templ-mount isn't so sure, and feels a pang of guilt for not at least *investigating* whether lazy downloading / streaming  could be achieved with existing browser api's (to be determined).
+templ-mount isn't so sure, and feels a pang of guilt for not at least *investigating* whether streaming  could be achieved with existing browser api's (to be determined).

+### Breaking Up Above the Fold Content

 It also seems likely that the same streaming effect could be put to good use in the case that: